 The Regents Brewery was founded in 1379 and produces beer under the trademark of Bohemia Regent.
-They run regular beer tours and on a Friday and Saturday night you can enjoy a mysterious walk through their underground brewery.
+They run regular beer tours and on a Friday and Saturday night, you can enjoy a mysterious walk through their underground brewery.

 Where to stay in Trebon

-Trebon has a variety of accommodation to suit all budgets.
+Trebon has a variety of accommodations to suit all budgets.
 We stayed in Ceske Budejovice and visited Trebon as a day trip.
 For the latest prices and availability in Trebon click our link below.

 Where to eat in Trebon